2019 NFL Draft Order: Full List of Picks for Every Team After Week 17

 After Oregon's Justin Herbert opted to return to school for another season, Ohio State's Dwayne Haskins, Missouri's Drew Lock, West Virginia's Will Grier, Daniel Jones from Duke and Ryan Finley of NC State are the best prospects available.

-However, selecting some of these players in the top half of the first round might be too much of a risk to be selected at that part of the draft.
+However, selecting some of these players in the top half of the first round might be too much of a risk.

 Haskins appears to be the best option available for teams like the New York Giants and Jacksonville Jaguars, but there is one move that could alter the complexion of the quarterback class.